 If you want to ensure you install your new wooden floor correctly, the first step is to acclimatise it.
-This important step is recommended for both engineered and solid wood flooring.
-The question is, why does it need to be acclimatised?
+This important step is recommended for both installing engineered and installing solid wood flooring.

-Here, we’ll look at the importance of acclimatisation, how long the floors should be acclimatised and how to do it correctly.
+Here, we’ll look at the importance of acclimatisation, how long it should be done for, and how to do it correctly..

 Why Acclimatising Wooden Floors Is Important